 From conventional resources like oil and natural gas to renewable resources like wind and solar, Texas’ energy sector is powering our homes, fueling our vehicles and driving our nation’s economy.
 I support an all-of-the-above approach that moves America towards energy independence.

-To achieve energy independence, we must work to develop viable forms of renewable energy while continuing to develop the conventional energy resources we have at home.
-By developing a diverse domestic energy portfolio in this way, we can create jobs, grow our economy, and decrease our reliance on foreign oil.
+To achieve energy independence, we must work to develop viable forms of renewable energy while also maximizing development of the conventional energy resources we have at home.
+By developing a diverse domestic energy portfolio in this way, we can create jobs, reduce energy costs and grow our economy.

 Keystone XL Pipeline

 Many of my constituents have reached out about the Keystone XL pipeline.
 When constructed, the pipeline gives us the ability to transport 830,000 barrels of oil per day from Canada to the Gulf Coast in Texas.
 The benefits of this pipeline for Texas would be enormous.
 In fact, if this project is approved, it would create over 42,000 jobs, including a number in Texas.
 I am a strong supporter of the Keystone XL Pipeline, and I am pleased this project will advance under this Administration – creating jobs and a healthier American economy.